H-a-r-d-e-v/Supply-Chain-Analysis/Readme.md

 # Supply Chain Management Analysis – SQL + Tableau

 ## 📊 Project Overview
-This project analyzes supply chain data using **MySQL** for querying and **Tableau** for visualization.
+This project demonstrates an end-to-end supply chain analytics workflow using SQL (MySQL) for data processing and Tableau for interactive visualization.
+The objective was to convert raw operational data into actionable insights related to revenue, inventory, supplier performance, and delivery efficiency.
-It focuses on key performance metrics like inventory, supplier efficiency, delivery times, and costs.

 ---